Ganesh-Balaji-Radhakrishnan/nc-countdown-ganesh-app/README.md

 - Using a button to submit the form instead of keydown
 - Making use of more user-friendly date pickers to select date and time
 - Displaying error messages for certain use cases through toasts or banners instead of alerts
+- Create a date-time picker wheel that provides consistent styling and behavior across all operating systems and browsers.
+The current picker relies on the native implementation, which can vary between different OS and browsers.